draconisPW/PWMAngband/docs/option.rst

 ..

-Kick out when starving while at full hps ``disturb_faint`` Disconnect the player immediately if starving while at full hps.
-This will prevent people from starving while afk.

-..

 Risky casting ``risky_casting``
   Allow the player to cast spells while not having the required amount of mana at the risk of damaging constitution and getting paralyzed.